We are NOT accepting patients with Tricare, Medicaid, Medicare, or EAP.

 How long are sessions?

 Intake sessions are typically 55 to 60 minutes long.
 All other sessions range from 45 to 55 minutes.
-Details of the length of sessions can be discussed with your individual provider.
+Session lengths can be discussed with your individual provider.

 Do parents need to be present for children's sessions?

 We believe that parents are essential to their children’s therapeutic success and ask that you be involved, to the extent that is appropriate for your child.
-This includes being present for part of the intake session, as well as being available for periodic check-ins with the therapist to provide feedback and progress reports.
+This includes attending part of the intake session and being available for periodic check-ins with the therapist to provide feedback and progress updates.
 The frequency of this will depend on the child’s age and needs.

 Do you offer free consultations?